CSCI-5619-Fall-2020/Assignment-1/README.md

 1. Ensure your program builds with no Typescript warnings.
 (1)
 2. Add the debug layer to your scene.
 (1)
 3. Add a ground plane with some interesting ground texture.
 Should be centered under the initial position of the camera.
 (1)
+5. Use the MeshBuilder to add at least 2 objects with interesting textures, sitting on the ground.
+(2)
-4. Add a SpotLight to the scene that is a color other than white, located a reasonable distance above the viewer's initial position.
+5. Add a SpotLight to the scene that is a color other than white, located a reasonable distance above the viewer's initial position.
+Aim the light at a downward angle so it illuminates the objects added to your scene.
 (1)
-5. Use the MeshBuilder to add at least 2 objects with interesting materials and/or textures, sitting on the ground.
-(2)
-6. Use keyframe animation to add at least 2 moving objects above the ground, but below the lights.
+6. Use keyframe animation to add at least 2 moving objects above the ground, but below the spot light.
 (2)
 7. Add shadows for both the directional and spot lights.
 (1)
 8. Build the program by executing `npm run build` and then upload the contents of the `dist` folder to your public `.www` directory.
 Make sure to set the permissions so that it loads correctly in a web browser.
 You should include this URL in submission information section of your `README.md` file.
 (1)